talmolab/lab-website/_members/aaditya-prasad.md

 description: Master's Student
 ---

 Aadi majored in Bioinformatics at UCSD and is now doing a MS in Data Science.
-He is co-advised by [Uri Manor](https://manor.salk.edu/) and [Terry Sejnowski](https://cnl.salk.edu/).
-He works on understanding deep learning-based models of the brain.
+He first joined the lab in November 2021.
+He is co-advised by [Uri Manor](https://manor.salk.edu/).
+He works on understanding deep learning-based models of the brain and computer vision for multi-object tracking.